enderseven1/xna-cncnet-client/README.md

 # CnCNet Client #

+This is a modified client by Shimada Mizuki.
+Thanks for CnCNet, DTA and JunYueOwO.

 The MonoGame / XNA CnCNet client, a platform for playing classic Command & Conquer games and their mods both online and offline.
 Supports setting up and launching both singleplayer and multiplayer games with [a CnCNet game spawner](https://github.com/CnCNet/ts-patches).
 Includes an IRC-based chat client with advanced features like private messaging, a friend list, a configurable game lobby, flexible and moddable UI graphics, and extras like game setting configuration and keeping track of match statistics.
 And much more!

 Targets